buccancs/gsr_rgbt_project/docs/future_improvements.md

 ### 2.2 Improved Thermal Data Utilization

-**Current State:** Support for thermal video in dual-stream models has been added, but the thermal data processing could be enhanced.
+**Current State:** Support for thermal video in dual-stream models has been added, and the MMRPhysProcessor has been integrated to extract physiological signals from RGB and thermal videos.
+However, the thermal data processing could be further enhanced.

 **Proposed Improvements:**
 - Implement specialized preprocessing techniques for thermal imagery
 - Develop thermal-specific feature extractors that leverage temperature gradients
 - Create fusion methods that optimally combine information from RGB and thermal streams
 - Research and implement temperature calibration for more accurate thermal readings
+- Extend the MMRPhysProcessor to better utilize thermal data for physiological signal extraction
+- Implement cross-modal attention mechanisms for RGB-thermal fusion in the MMRPhysProcessor

 **Rationale:** Thermal data provides unique physiological information that complements RGB data.
 Better utilization of thermal data could significantly improve GSR prediction accuracy.
+The MMRPhysProcessor provides a foundation for advanced physiological signal extraction, which can be further enhanced with thermal-specific techniques.

 ## 3. Machine Learning Models